microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 <img src="./media/FHIR-Bulk_Loader_Bundles_Processed_edit.png" height="428">

+## Step 3 - Debug issues with FHIR bulk data loading

-5. Using the `bad_bundles.zip` file downloaded in Step 1 of this challenge:
+1. Try uploading the `bad_bundles.zip` file downloaded in Step 1 of this challenge to the same container where you uploaded the `good_bundles.zip` file.

-    + Try uploading the .zip file to the same container where you uploaded `good_bundles.zip`.
-What happens as a result?
+2. What happened as a result?

 > Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in bulk FHIR data ingestion.